jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Look at the boardmates needed to birth a new tool.
 The pipeline includes the obsessive researcher who'd be useless at selling.
 The government institution-builder who thinks in decades.
 The risk-taker scientist who quits stable employment.
 The idealist engineer who gives away expensive software.
 The dropout who sells ten million computers.
 The hacker who invents a personal computer.
 None would excel at each other's jobs.
 Some do what they do because of genetic traits like intelligence, arrogance, or stubbornness.
 Others are converts to belief systems of altruism or greed.
 No ideology covers each person.
 Each is a different mixture of genotype and phenotype identities.
 They each have temperaments every society produces and every ecosystem needs to originate new mutations, test which versions are best, produce them, and then predate, scrap, hack, and recycle them to keep the process going.

 The fight between all these perspectives never ends, and shouldn't.
 How much public investment is needed, who captures the profit, who carries the risk—that argument is real.
 But it's a quarrel at the edges like plant life fighting for sunshine or predators for the best hunting grounds.
 No player should ever envision a place without such competition.
-From times immemorial, boardmates depend on what other creatures contribute to the shared ecosystem's use of energy.
+From times immemorial, boardmates depend on what only different creatures can contribute to the shared ecosystem's efficient and continual harvesting of energy.

 Like in nature, each new creation found a new efficiency, releasing more energy into the ecosystem.
 The West's moderation meant its people could not only start this process, but keep it going to keep birthing and mass-producing more diverse tools.